-Certified: 40-49 points
+- Certified: 40-49 points

-Silver: 50-59 points
+- Silver: 50-59 points

-Gold: 60-79 points
+- Gold: 60-79 points

-Platinum: 80 points and above
+- Platinum: 80 points and above

-More than 60,000 projects are participating in LEED across 150+ countries and territories, comprising over 11 billion square feet.
-Over 450 state and local governments across the country have adopted green building policies, and fourteen federal agencies have adopted department-wide LEED initiatives, including the Department of Defense, the Department of Energy, and the Department of State.
-LEED buildings and the concept of building "green" will become the voluntary norm worldwide as the price of energy increases and our natural resources decline.
+More than 110,000 projects are participating in LEED across 167+ countries and territories, comprising over 24 billion square feet.
+More and more state and local governments across the country have adopted green building policies, and federal agencies have adopted department-wide LEED initiatives, including the Department of Defense, the Department of Energy, and the Department of State.
+LEED buildings and the concept of building "green" has become the voluntary norm worldwide as the price of energy increases and our natural resources are increasingly challenged.